-The Emerald Pools, accessed from Shuttle stops 5 or 6, present an option of easy to moderate walking to the Lower Emerald Pools, or moderate to strenuous to the Middle and or Upper Emerald Pools.
+The Emerald Pools, accessed from Shuttle stops 5 or 6, present an option of easy-to-moderate walking to the Lower Emerald Pools, or moderate to strenuous to the Middle and or Upper Emerald Pools.
 The faster access to either is from Zion Lodge, shuttle stop #5.
 Cross the road and the footbridge and turn right following the well-signed and beaten path as it hugs the canyon wall.
-Zion Lodge to the Lower Emerald Pool is 1.2 miles roundtrip with a mild elevation gain about 100 feet.
+Zion Lodge to the Lower Emerald Pool is 1.2 miles roundtrip with a mild elevation gain of about 100 feet.
 Hiking to the Upper Emerald Pool is not advisable with kids as it travels a steeper and more exposed path and adds another mile roundtrip to the hike.
 The Pools are a beautiful oasis where spring water spills out of the rock overhang and forms pools below.
 Observe the warnings and stay on the path.

 3. Angels Landing

 This is the holy grail of hiking in Zion National Park in particular, and arguably along with Yosemite's Half Dome, the holy grail of hikes in the National Parks of the United States in general.
 As anyone will tell you, it's not for the faint-of-heart, or novice, as the trail to the summit of this outstanding sandstone fin takes you along sheer drops of 1,000 feet.
 Making matters worse is the outstanding popularity of this hike and the accompanying crush of people along the trail.
 The views from the top, or en route, are well worth the effort regardless if you make it to the summit or not.
 This hike is about 5.4 miles round trip and gains just about 1,500 vertical feet.
 The hike begins at Shuttle Stop #6 (The Grotto) by crossing the footbridge across the Virgin River.
 It then picks up the West Rim Trail, (turn right after crossing the bridge) and leads directly towards an impossible canyon wall.
-Climbing steeply along a wide and well-constructed path, the tail switches back and leads you into the beautiful and well-shaded Refrigerator Canyon.
-After about a third of a mile you will reach the base of the 22 switchbacks known as Walters Wiggles which climb to the top of Scouts Lookout.
-Steep it is, but this well maintained section takes you just under the summit leaving the last half-mile to negotiate the dizzying overlooks (Via ferrata) above the Virgin River below.
+Climbing steeply along a wide and well-constructed path, the trail switches back and leads you into the beautiful and well-shaded Refrigerator Canyon.
+After about a third of a mile, you will reach the base of the 22 switchbacks known as Walters Wiggles which climb to the top of Scouts Lookout.
+Steep it is, but this well-maintained section takes you just under the summit leaving the last half-mile to negotiate the dizzying overlooks (Via ferrata) above the Virgin River below.
 This is where many will opt out and enjoy the views, which are good enough.
-Unfortunately, many inexperienced people will decide to join the crowds of thrill and selfie-seekers to the summit.
+Unfortunately, many inexperienced people will decide to join the crowds of thrill and selfie-seekers at the summit.
 Be advised that the crowds are more of a hazard on this hike than the drop-offs.
 Often, skittish hikers will continue toward the summit, frozen-with-fear, creating human-made chokeholds along a narrow trail where one footstep could be the difference between life and death.
 Plan to hike early to beat the crowds and heat.
 Avoid hiking when conditions are wet and slippery.
 The summit elevation is 5,790 feet above sea level.

 4. Weeping Rock

-Only one-third of mile from the Shuttle stop (#7) of the same name, Weeping Rock is reached by a steep but short trail from the roadside.
+Only one-third of a mile from the Shuttle stop (#7) of the same name, Weeping Rock is reached by a steep but short trail from the roadside.
 The name of the rock takes its name from the water that seeps through the rock and spills over an overhang, much like Emerald Pools.
 The views are good and highlight the surrounding walls of sandstone.
 This is an easy hike and good for kids as well, but be sure to keep them close as some of the drops off the trail are quite abrupt.
 In the meantime enjoy the incredible views of the vertical Zion Canyon walls and the cool moist shade of the overhang.
 For the ambitious hiker, the trail continues into Hidden Canyon or connects to the East Rim Trail.
 Both hikes are strenuous.

 5. Riverside Walk/The Narrows

-Take the Zion Shuttle to the last stop, #9 and start your walk along the level and paved trail that leads to the entrance of the sheer-walled gorge called the Narrows.
+Take the Zion Shuttle to the last stop, #9, and start your walk along the level and paved trail that leads to the entrance of the sheer-walled gorge called the Narrows.
 There is minimal elevation gain to this point and a great walk if you have kids with plenty of shade.
 If you are prepared for the vigors of the Narrows, beyond this, you will have to wade in waist-deep water as you make your way up through this spectacular gorge.
-Many stop at the end of the paved path and if this is your option, the hike is an easy 2.2 miles roundtrip.
-Be advised that the Narrows can be treacherous in rainy weather with flashfloods so be sure to check the forecast.
+Many hikers stop at the end of the paved path and if this is your option, the hike is an easy 2.2 miles roundtrip.
+Be advised that the Narrows can be treacherous in rainy weather with flash floods so be sure to check the forecast.
 Not advisable with kids.